faragobalazs/react-spa-form-app/backend/Postman_Setup_Guide.md

    - Check if port 3001 is available
    - Verify all dependencies are installed (`npm install`)
    - Check console for error messages
+   - Ensure `.env` file exists and has correct credentials
+   - Verify `MONGO_URL` is set correctly

 2. **Email not sending:**

-   - Verify SMTP credentials in `emailConfig.js`
+   - Verify SMTP credentials in `.env` file
    - Check network connectivity
    - Verify email addresses are valid
+   - Ensure `dotenv` is installed and loaded

 3. **Collection import fails:**